ltvmoon/NLPBook/README.md

 ## Translations of This Book

 This book has been translated into multiple languages using LLMs.
 You can find these translations at [https://github.com/NiuTrans/NLPBookTranslations](https://github.com/NiuTrans/NLPBookTranslations).
-The available languages include Chinese, Japanese, French, and German.
+The available languages include Chinese, Japanese, French, German, Italian and Portuguese.

 ## Contact Us